 - Study smart so you pass on the first try.
 It can be expensive to fail a test as you’ll have to pay the fees again and it may lead to a loss of income for days or even weeks.

 - CDL requirements may vary from state, so carefully look up what is required in your state.

-- Prepare for the CDL Permit Test and Endorsement Tests using our popular courses or test our Free CDL Practice Tests to get you started.
-All the courses and tests have been reviewed and updated in 2020.
+- Prepare for the CDL Permit Test and Endorsement Tests using our popular courses or test our CDL practice tests to get started.

 What’s on the Skills Test?